• LinkedIn

 • Provide input on PIC events and activities

-Sue Horner loves to be the “go-to” writer for small communications teams who need writing that has warmth and personality.
+Sue loves to be the “go-to” writer for small communications teams who need writing that has warmth and personality.

 • Plan, develop and maintain communication with PIC members so they receive high-quality, timely information about the programs, services and benefits of PIC